xXleowXx/gitlab-charts/doc/charts/gitlab/sidekiq/index.md

         memory: 2Gi
 ```

-### Production usage
+## Production usage

-By default all of sidekiq queues run in an all-in-one container which is not suitable
+By default, all of sidekiq queues run in an all-in-one container which is not suitable
 for production use cases.
 Check the [example config](./example-queues.yaml) for a more production ready sidekiq
 deployment.
-You can move queues around pods as a part of your tuning.
+You can move queues around pods as part of your tuning.